 Tank size

-Although a long tank offers more swimming space and a greater surface area to allow good gaseous exchange, Cardinals will be just as happy in a tall tank, since they swim in all areas of the water column.
+A long tank is better than a tall one, as that provides more surface area for efficient gaseous exchange, although Cardinal tetras will be quite happy in a tall aquarium, as they tend to swim in all areas of the tank.

 Tank Setup